MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/kerberos-auth-for-load-balanced-client-access.md

 ## Configure using gMSA Accounts

-Now Let's try to add a gMSA account to manage the infrastructure
+You can now add a gMSA account to manage the infrastructure.

 ### Create ASA Account